Murari (2001 film): Plot

-In nineteenth century, during the Amavasya phase, considered to be inauspicious, a greedy alcoholic Zamindar intrudes the temple to steal the idol of principal deity Durga, made of Panchaloha to repay the loans, he had borrowed from Britishers.
-Therefore, the divine powers kill the Britishers and Zamindar, conjuring a mythical curse on the Zamindar's family which results in the deaths of the family's heirs for every forty-eight years.
+In the 19th century, a greedy alcoholic zamindar attempts to steal a panchaloha idol of the principal deity, Durga, from a temple during the inauspicious Amavasya phase.
+The zamindar, who hoped to repay his loans from the British, is killed along with the Britishers, and the goddess curses his family, resulting in the deaths of the male heirs every forty-eight years.

-In 2001, Murari is the motherless youngest child of the Zamindar's family, whose grandmother Sabari had lost her husband forty-eight years ago due to the curse, is concerned about the next victim of it.
-Murari, named after his late grandfather, receives utmost love and respect from his family comprising his father Sathipandu; Sabari; elder brothers Seenayya, Baachi and Soori; their wives and kids.
-Murari was raised and adored by his eldest sister-in-law Gopi, whom he admires.
-Murari's family is at odds with Gopi's maternal family headed by her uncle and foster father Chanti as the latter's alcoholic son Rambabu had created issues for them at Gopi's wedding.
-Therefore, Gopi is only allowed to visit her family alone and the others do not talk with her family.
-Vasundhara "Vasu" is Chanti's daughter who is a city-bred agricultural student.
-Murari perceives that Gopi had intentionally refused to have children as she feared that she might lose her affection for Murari if she had her own progeny, while the society kept humiliating her for being infertile.
+In 2001, Murari, the youngest child of the zamindar's family, is the next heir to face the curse.
+His mother has died, and his paternal grandmother Sabari, who lost her husband due to the curse forty-eight years ago, is concerned for Murari's safety.
+Murari is loved and respected by his family, which includes his father Sathipandu, his grandmother Sabari, and his elder brothers Seenayya, Baachi, and Soori, along with their wives and children.
+Murari is especially close to his eldest sister-in-law Gopi, whom he admires deeply.

+Murari’s family is estranged from Gopi’s maternal family, headed by her uncle and foster father Chanti, due to issues caused by Chanti's alcoholic son, Rambabu, during Gopi's wedding.
+As a result, Gopi is allowed to visit her family alone, and the rest of the family avoids contact with them.
+Vasundhara "Vasu", Chanti's daughter, is an agricultural student who has come to the city to study.
+Murari believes that Gopi has refrained from having children to avoid the possibility of losing her affection for him.

-Creating a scenario, Murari accompanies Gopi to her village for her happiness, flirts with Vasu and falls in love with her.
-After a feud with Rambabu, Murari leaves to his house while leaving Gopi for a few days to complete the pending rituals of a Vratam.
-Meanwhile, Murari's family priest realizes that Murari would be the next victim of curse but hides it from Sabari.
-Vasu leaves to Hyderabad as she misses Murari.
-Upon Sathipandu's insistence, who knows about his feelings for Vasu, Murari goes to Hyderabad, confesses his feelings for Vasu, who unbeknownst to her family, comes to stay with Murari and family for a few days under pretext of a research as per Sathipandu's plan.
-Eventually, Murari convinces everyone to accept his relationship with Vasu.
-When he informs Sabari and requests her to accept his prospective marriage with Vasu, she is about to accept but the priest reveals about Murari's impending demise due to the curse and asks her to stop the marriage as Vasu would be widowed at a young age.
-Sabari obliges and objects to Vasu and Murari's marriage without revealing the truth.
+Murari accompanies Gopi to her village to bring her happiness, and there, he flirts with Vasu and falls in love with her.
+After a confrontation with Rambabu, Murari returns home while Gopi stays behind to complete some rituals.
+Meanwhile, Murari’s family priest realises that Murari is the next intended victim of the curse but keeps this knowledge from Sabari.
+Vasu leaves for Hyderabad, missing Murari.
+Upon the insistence of Sathipandu, who is aware of Murari's feelings for Vasu, Murari follows her to Hyderabad.
+He confesses his love for her, and Vasu, unbeknownst to her family, agrees to stay with Murari and his family under the pretext of conducting research, as part of Sathipandu's plan.
+Over time, Murari successfully convinces his family to accept his relationship with Vasu.

+When Murari informs Sabari about his wish to marry Vasu, Sabari is initially about to accept, but the family priest reveals the truth about the curse and warns her that Murari will die and Vasu would be widowed at a young age.
+Sabari, fearing the consequences, objects to the marriage without revealing the reason.
+Misinterpreting Sabari's last-minute decision to be an act of revenge for the family feud, Rambabu quickly arranges for Vasu to marry Bullabayi, a greedy man.
+In the meantime, Sabari has Murari perform several rituals to counter the curse.
+Chanti, arriving at the temple, informs everyone about Vasu's impending marriage.